kenneth558/Dysusing-dispensation-no-more/Readme.md

 TECHNICALLY "ADMINISTRATION", BUT BE HONEST - YOU REALLY MEAN "TIME PERIOD OF DIFFERENT STRICTNESS"
 ____________________________________________________________________________________________________

 The word "dispensation" is really used in the Bible, but never even REMOTELY correlating to a time or age.
 The first true dispensation to mankind is stated in Gen. 1:26: "...let them have dominion over...all the earth".
+This dispensation is stated again in verse 28 but preceeded there by further dispensation: "Be fruitful, and multiply, and replenish the earth".
 More on that later...
 ____________________________________________________________________________________________________

 INHERITED THE EARTH YET?
 TOO LATE...DISPENSATION CHANGED - SOME REALLY DO MISBELIEVE LIKE THAT!